 “Child Welfare Emergency Services” (CWES) means an array of short term and temporary interventions that are provided to the Target Population by the Child welfare system and focus on Children’s safety, permanence, and well-being.
 CWES range from the least restrictive approaches that can be used, e.g., Crisis Interventions such as Family conflict mediations or In-Home interventions, to more restrictive Emergency services including Out-of-Home Placements with relatives, foster families, or Emergency Juvenile Shelter Care (as permitted by the Iowa Code).
 Eligible Children are referred by the Agency, Juvenile Court Services, and Law Enforcement.

-“CINA” means adjudicated by Juvenile court to be a Child in Need of Assistance pursuant to Iowa Code Ch.
+“Child in Need of Assistance” (CINA) means adjudicated by Juvenile court to be a Child in Need of Assistance pursuant to Iowa Code Ch.
 232.

 “Clinical” (practice) means the professional application of theories and methods that lead to differential diagnosis, prevention, amelioration and treatment of bio-psycho-social dysfunction and impairment, including mental, emotional, behavioral and developmental disorders.